nw2190/Arch_Install/README.md

 $ pacman -S systemd-boot
 $ bootctl --path=/boot install
 ```
-The configuration settings should then be specified in the `/boot/loader/loader.conf` file, with something along the lines of:
+The configuration settings should be specified in the `/boot/loader/loader.conf` file, with something along the lines of:
 ```
 default arch
 timeout 3